 Learn more about modal windows

-In web and application design, a modal window is a user experience pattern that is often employed to interrupt a user’s activity, drawing their attention to something more important.
-Sometimes also known as a modal box, a modal dialog, or simply a modal, typically a modal window takes the form of a graphic element that appears in front of all other page content.
+In web and application design, a popup modal window is a user experience pattern that is often employed to interrupt a user’s activity, drawing their attention to something more important.
+Sometimes also known as a modal popup box, a modal dialog, a modal page, or simply a modal, typically a modal window takes the form of a graphic element that appears in front of all other page content.

 A modal window gets its name from the fact that triggering of the window is accompanied by a change in mode.
 When this happens, areas outside the modal window are deactivated until users either react to instructions that appear within the modal box itself, or close the window.

-Modals are usually triggered when a user clicks on a specific element or takes a certain action.
+Modals are usually triggered when a user clicks on a specific modal HTML or CSS element or takes a certain action.
 However, unlike many other methods of prompting users to respond to alerts, the advantage of a modal window is that the user does not lose their place on the page.

-The opposite of a modal window is a modeless one; in which case a window or box would appear without blocking the main window.
+The opposite of a modal window is a non modal window which appears without blocking the main window.
 While a modeless window will likely be much less invasive for users, it is unlikely to prove as effective as a modal window in attracting user attention.

-As useful as modal windows can be in grabbing the user’s undivided attention, they are not without their shortcomings.
+As useful as modal screens can be in grabbing the user’s undivided attention, they are not without their shortcomings.
 The most obvious of which being the unwelcome interruption of user experience.